-- 3/4 cup sugar
+- ¾ cup sugar

 - 3 tablespoons dark rum

-- 1/2 teaspoon pure vanilla extract
+- ½ teaspoon vanilla extract

-- 8 tablespoons (1 stick) unsalted butter, melted and cooled
+- 8 tablespoons unsalted butter, melted and cooled

 - Center a rack in the oven and preheat the oven to 350º.
 Generously butter an 8-inch springform pan and put it on a baking sheet lined with a silicone baking mat or parchment paper and put the springform on it.

-- Peel the apples, cut them in half and remove the cores.
-Cut the apples into 1- to 2-inch chunks.
+- Peel the apples, cut them in half, and remove the cores.
+Cut the apples into 1 to 2-inch chunks.

 - Whisk in half the flour and when it is incorporated, add half the melted butter, followed by the rest of the flour and the remaining butter, mixing gently after each addition so that you have a smooth, rather thick batter.

 - Slide the pan into the oven and bake for 50 to 60 minutes, or until the top of the cake is golden brown and a knife inserted deep into the center comes out clean; the cake may pull away from the sides of the pan.
-Transfer to a cooling rack and let rest for 5 minutes.

 - ¾If you want to remove the cake from the bottom of the springform pan, wait until the cake is almost cooled, then run a long spatula between the cake and the pan, cover the top of the cake with a piece of parchment or wax paper, and invert it onto a rack.
-Carefully remove the bottom of the pan and turn the cake over onto a serving dish.
+Carefully remove the bottom of the pan *and turn the cake over onto a serving dish.

 The cake can be served warm or at room temperature, with or without a little softly whipped, barely sweetened heavy cream or a spoonful of ice cream.
 Marie-Hélène's served her cake with cinnamon ice cream and it was a terrific combination.